yorgos-ai/pet-adoption/README.md

 > [!NOTE]
 > Due to the limited number of data records available (approx. 2000), the test set is preserved to simulate hourly batch predictions.

+## Pre-requisites

+Before you build the project to start up the services required to execute the flows, there are some necessary steps that you need to perform.
+These pre-requisites are described in detail in the [PRE-REQUISITES](./PRE-REQUISITES.md) file.

 ## Build project

+> [!IMPORTANT]
+> Make sure to follow the steps described in the previous section, before you execute any of the commands below

-To start upthe application stack run the following command:
+To start up the application stack run the following command:
 ```
 make build
 ```